 3. Collaborative divorce.

 When I got divorced, our divorce process was a combination of litigation and mediation.
-What I’ve learned since then, and through Divorced Girl Smiling over the past 8 years, is that litigation, in my opinion should be the least desirable way to get divorced.
+What I’ve learned since then, and through Divorced Girl Smiling is that litigation, in my opinion should be the least desirable way to get divorced.
 Litigation is the divorce process where attorneys take all the arguments to a judge, and the judge makes all of the decisions for the couple.

 Litigation can be lengthy, divisive, stressful, and expensive, and can put a huge strain on the couple’s relationship.
 It can get combative, competitive and cruel.